jvalteren/Seaside-Wiki/Seaside-REST.md

 # Loading #

-Seaside-REST can be found at [Seaside 3.0 Addons](http://www.squeaksource.com/Seaside30Addons.html).
+Seaside-REST can be loaded using the 'REST' group.

 # Details #